sakheed/capstone-ios-app/README.md

 - Core engine to manage audio analysis and recording.
 - Uses AudioKit and Apple SoundAnalysis framework.
 - Maintains a rolling buffer to capture pre/post-trigger audio.
+- See DOCUMENTATION folder for details on how to create and train a CoreML model within XCode.

 #### 🔑 Key Functions:
 - `startRecording()` / `stopRecording()`: Manage AudioKit engine.